Counting quadrant walks via Tutte's invariant method: An analytic invariant method

 We still have to exclude the limit cases where $Y(x_\ell)$ would be one of the branch points $y_i$.
-This would mean that the system $K(x,y)=d(x)=d(y)=0$ has a solution.
-Writing $K(x,y)$ as in~\eqref{K-w}, and eliminating $x$ and $y$ between these three equations gives a polynomial in $t$ and the weights $w_{i,j}$ that must vanish.
+This would mean that the system $K(x,y)=d(x)=\widetilde d(y)=0$ has a solution.
+Writing $K(x,y)$ as in~\eqref{K-w}, and eliminating $x$ and $y$ between these three equations, we obtain a polynomial in~$t$ and the weights $w_{i,j}$ that must vanish.
 One can check that among the $79$ unweighted models ($w_{i,j}\in \{0,1\}$), those that cancel this polynomial are exactly the $5$ singular models.

-Finally, since $\cG_\cL$ contains $y_1$, it must coincide with the component of $\cs\setminus \cL$ denoted $\mathcal G Y([x_1(t),x_2(t)];t)$ in~\cite[Lem.~2]{Ra-12}. \end{proof}
+Finally, since $\cG_\cL$ contains $y_1$, it must coincide with the component of $\cs\setminus \cL$ denoted $\mathcal G Y([x_1(t), x_2(t)];t)$ in~\cite[Lem.~2]{Ra-12}. \end{proof}

 Among the models having decoupling functions (Tables~\ref{tab:decoupling_functions-finite} and~\ref{tab:decoupling_functions-infinite}), the only one for which $\cL$ goes through the point $0$ is model $\# 9$ in Table~\ref{tab:decoupling_functions-infinite}.
 The only one for which $\cL$ is unbounded is the reverse Kreweras model (second model in Table~\ref{tab:decoupling_functions-finite}).
-In fact, the method that we are going to present in this section to solve models having a decoupling function is more elegant when $\cL$ is bounded: this is why three models in Table~\ref{tab:decoupling_functions-infinite} differ from the original classification of~\cite{BMM-10} by an $x/y$-symmetry (Figure \ref{fig:switch_models}).
-We will still illustrate on the case of reverse Kreweras walks what can be done when $\cL$ is unbounded.
+In fact, the method that we are going to present in this section to solve models having a decoupling function is more elegant when $\cL$ is bounded: this is why three models in Table~\ref{tab:decoupling_functions-infinite} differ from the original classification of~\cite{BMM-10} by an $x/y$-symmetry (Figure~\ref{fig:switch_models}).
+We will still illustrate {by} the case of reverse Kreweras walks what can be done when $\cL$ is unbounded.
 Note that the condition for unboundedness is that $K(0,y)$ has no root (and then it equals $t$).

-We now recall some properties of the function $S(y)=K(0,y)Q(0,y)$.
+We now turn to the properties of the function $S(y)=K(0,y)Q(0,y)$.
 It is originally defined around $y=0$, and analytic (at least) in the unit disc $\cD$.
-This disc contains the points $y_1$ and $y_2$, and thus intersects the domain $\mathcal G_\cL$ by Lemma~\ref{Lem:curve_L_0_infty}.
+This disc contains the points $y_1$ and~$y_2$, and thus intersects the domain $\mathcal G_\cL$ by Lemma~\ref{Lem:curve_L_0_infty}.